The Public Paperfolding History Project

 1970

-The 1970 Rupert Annual contains instructions for making a 'Mystery Bird' which can be posed to look like a kiwi, a vulture or a bittern.
+The 1970 Rupert Annual contains instructions for making a 'Mystery Bird' which can be varied to look like a kiwi, a vulture or a bittern.